Application Template

 What relevant experience have you got, including university, work and hobby activities?

-- Include a copy of your GitHub profile avatar icon to help us identify you easier.
-No more than 48px by 48px, the same size as seen in issue and pull request comments.
+1. The image should be no more than 48px by 48px, the same size as seen in issue and pull request comments.

 Executive Summary